 Priority will be given to applications which are:

 bringing people together and building strong relationships in and across communities

 improving the places and spaces that matter to communities

 enabling more people to fulfil their potential by working to address issues at the earliest possible stage.

+Engage young people from our most deprived areas

+Engage girls and young women

+Engage disabled young people

 Awards for All will pay for some or all of the project costs for up to 12 months for both new and existing projects.
 This includes activities that form part of a larger project.
 Clubs can apply to Awards for All and another Lottery funding programme for the same project so long as they do not ask for the same activities to be funded in both applications.